Brain tumours in children

 Malignant primary brain tumours

-These are most likely to cause problems by causing pressure and damage to the areas around them and possibly by spreading to the normal brain tissue close by.
+These are most likely to cause problems by causing pressure and damage to the areas around them and possibly by spreading to the normal brain tissue close by, and sometimes more distant to the original tumour.

-These usually develop in the cerebellum, at the back of the brain.
-They may spread to other parts of the brain or into the spinal cord.
+These usually develop in the lower part of the brain, the cerebellum.
+They may spread to other parts of the brain or into the spinal cord, and treatment must include the whole of this.

 Treatment for brain tumoursBack to top

-A fine tube (shunt) may be inserted to drain excess fluid from the brain and into the lining of the tummy area (abdomen).
-You can’t see the shunt outside the body.
-It stops the pressure in the brain from rising.
-Another way of treating this is to create another drainage route for the fluid around the obstruction (called a ventriculostomy).
+Sometimes, the fluid in and around the brain does not flow freely, as a result of the tumour or brain swelling.
+In this case, it may be necessary to place a fine tube (shunt) to drain excess fluid from the brain and into the lining of the tummy area (abdomen).
+You cannot see the shunt outside the body.
+Another way of treating this is to create another drainage route for the fluid to bypass the obstruction (called a ventriculostomy).

-After the operation, your child may spend a few days in an intensive care ward so the nurses and doctors can keep a very close eye on them.
+After the operation, your child may spend some time in an intensive care ward or high dependency unit, so the nurses and doctors can keep a very close eye on them.

-The specialist doctor and nurse will explain your child’s treatment and answer your questions so that you understand what’s involved.
+Chemotherapy does result in side effects which are normally temporary.
+The specialist doctor and nurse will explain your child’s treatment and answer your questions so that you understand what is involved.

-Steroids reduce swelling or inflammation in the brain and so they can help with symptoms.
+These are medicines that reduce swelling and inflammation in the brain and can help with symptoms.

 Side effects of treatment for brain tumoursBack to top

 Both radiotherapy and chemotherapy can cause hair loss.
-Your child’s hair will usually grow back again after treatment is over.
+Your child’s hair will usually grow back again after chemotherapy, although it may not after radiotherapy.

 Tiredness is very common with both treatments and may continue for weeks after chemotherapy or radiotherapy finishes.

-Radiotherapy and chemotherapy may make you feel sick, this but it can usually be controlled well with anti-sickness drugs, which the oncologist will prescribe for your child.
+Radiotherapy and chemotherapy may make your child feel sick.
+This can usually be controlled well with anti-sickness drugs, which the oncologist will prescribe for your child.

 Increased risk of an infection

-Chemotherapy can increase the risk of infection, so it’s important to contact the oncologist or specialist nurse straightaway if your child has a temperature, any signs of infection or suddenly feels unwell.
+Chemotherapy can increase the risk of infection, so it is important to contact the oncologist or specialist nurse straightaway if your child has a temperature, any signs of infection or suddenly feels unwell.

 Skin changes in the treated area if your child is having radiotherapy